 The Continuous Disclosure Policy establishes a Disclosure Committee.
 The Disclosure Committee's role is to consider matters which are potentially material and price sensitive and to determine whether those matters are required to be disclosed to the market.
+The Board receives copies of all material market announcements promptly after they have been made.

 The Disclosure Committee comprises the CEO or the CFO, the Company Secretary and at least one non-executive director.
 The Board considers any major disclosure matters such as results, profit guidance and major acquisitions.